loparcog/loparcog.github.io/Pelican/content/22-01-conway.md

 Date: 2022-01-31
 Tags: Synth
 Category: Audio Programming
-Summary: Merging an interest in Conway's Game of Life with very crude generative synthesis.
+Summary: Merging an interest in Conway's Game of Life with very crude generative synthesis in a small side project.

 *This project is currently unhosted, and any code referenced can be found at [the GitHub codebase](https://github.com/loparcog/conway-synth)*